pluskid/Mocha.jl/docs/tutorial/mnist.rst

 -------

 The accuracy from two different trains are different due to different random initialization.
-The objective function values are also slightly different to Caffe's, as Mocha also counts regularizers in the forward stage (see :doc:`/user-guide/regularizer`).
+The objective function values shown here are also slightly different to Caffe's, as until recently, Mocha counts regularizers in the forward stage and add them into objective functions.
+This behavior is removed to avoid unnecessary computation in more recent versions of Mocha.